luciuskwok/CISC-3650-To-Do-List/README.md

 # "Tasks" Website Project
-This is my project for my CISC 3650 Human-Computer Interface course.
+This is my project for my CISC 3650 Human-Computer Interaction course.
 It is a simple tasks or "to do" list app.
 The main features are:

 - Created using HTML and Bootstrap 5.3
 - Add, check off, or delete tasks